We found ways to love the next six-plus weeks of winter.

 And don’t forget this: the snowiest spot on earth is Aomori City in Japan, where snow pounds the town each year with 26 feet of snow on average.
 Learn why here.
 Then look outside and count your blessings.

 2. Conquer new food territory.
 Ditch the usual mac and cheese, burgers, franks, and pizza dinners and get your kid pumped for food that’s a little out of the ordinary.
-Now’s the time to check out pre-game grub for the Super Bowl (February 4) and dishes for Mardi Gras (February 13) and Chinese New Year (February 16).
+Now’s the time to check out pre-game grub for the Super Bowl (February 2) and dishes for Chinese New Year (January 25).

 Tell your family that for health and other reasons—like a lifetime of adventurous eating—it’s smart and fun to cultivate a broader palate.
 Together, taste test two new foods in January.
 Be adventurous!
 The best way to raise a bold eater is to shop, prep, cook, and eat boldly together.
 Dine out, order in, or whip up food at home, keeping your kids involved from start to finish.